andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 - Add a curcuit diagram
 - Add toggle switch - switch from current temp/light to average temp/light and "how did you sleep"
 - Add in a sleepquality variable - 1 - 5 based on the average temp/light
-- Add an enclosure - make a bed (DISPLAY INFO ON ENCLOSURE)
+- Add an enclosure - make a bed, sketch it first (DISPLAY INFO ON ENCLOSURE)
 - Add in step-by-step build instructions to the README.md
 - Talk about the difficulty of determining lux and how i estimated it (find a better way as next step)
 - Add portable powerbank